-Facebook links can be included in the 150 word profile but have a maximum limit of 60 characters, so that they stay on one line.
+Links to online sites or documents can be included in the 150 word profile but have a maximum limit of 60 characters, so that they stay on one line.
 This will be strictly enforced.

 Translations

 The following contact details are given for a translation company, for those candidates who are unable to prepare the translation image themselves or do not know of anyone to do this for them: